 - Place the pork loin in the smoker and smoke until an internal temp reaches 135°F to allow for carryover cooking, which will result in a finished temperature of 140 to 145° F for medium.
 Plan on approximately 1 ½ to 3 hours, depending on the size of the roast.

-- Remove from the smoker and rest on a cutting board for 15 to 20 minutes.
-Slice against the grain and enjoy!
+- Remove from the smoker and rest on a cutting board for 15 to 20 minutes before slicing against the grain.
+Enjoy!

 - Season the pork at least 1 day and up to 2 days in advance for best results.